Clownacy/clowndoom/README.md

 ## Configuration
 Additional settings are found in the configuration file - 'clowndoomrc'.
-On Unix platforms, it can be found in the user's standard configuration directory (`XDG_CONFIG_HOME`, or `~/.config/` if it is undefined).
-On other platforms, it can be found in the same directory as the executable (or whichever directory the executable was invoked from).
+On Unix platforms, it can be found in the user's standard configuration directory (`XDG_CONFIG_HOME`, or `~/.config/` if it is undefined) named 'clowndoomrc'.
+On other platforms, it can be found in the same directory as the executable (or whichever directory the executable was invoked from) with the name 'default.cfg'.

 WildMIDI requires a collection of GUS patches in order to work.
 The patches should come with a Timidity-compatible '.cfg'. file.
 Set the